 In 2005 OG, criterion (i) refers simply to "a masterpiece of human creative genius".
 In the previous editions, the definition referred to "a unique artistic or aesthetic achievement, a masterpiece of the creative genius".

-- ❖ 1976 (ICOMOS draft): "Properties which represent a unique artistic achievement, including the masterpieces of internationally renowned architects and builders." - ❖ 1977 (First session of WH Committee): "Represent a unique artistic or aesthetic achievement, a masterpiece of the creative genius."
-1983: "Represent a unique artistic achievement, a masterpiece of the creative genius."
+- 1976 (ICOMOS draft): "Properties which represent a unique artistic achievement, including the masterpieces of internationally renowned architects and builders." - In the second second

-OG 1996: "Represent a masterpiece of the creative genius."
+✤ OG 1996: "Represent a masterpiece of the creative genius."